Rakow Research Library Public Services Internship

-The Rakow Research Library, the world’s foremost library on the art and history of glass and glassmaking, is excited to offer an internship for a library science student interested in the area of public services.
+The Rakow Research Library seeks a creative, energetic, self-motivated Public Services Intern for a paid summer internship who is eager to gain real world experience working in the world’s foremost library on the art and history of glass and glassmaking.
 The successful candidate will have the unique opportunity to work with our diverse international patron base, ranging from grade school students to studio artists to advanced scholars.
-Intern will work with the Public Services Team, and the internship may be tailored to the strengths and/or interests of the individual intern.
+The intern will work with the Public Services Team, and the internship may be tailored to the strengths and/or interests of the individual.

 - Gain experience in the area of public services